thulab/iot-benchmark/README.md

 ## 5.3.
 Build of iot-benchmark

-You can build iot-benchmark using Maven, running following command in the **root** of project:
+You can build iot-benchmark using Maven, by running the following command in the **root** of the project:

 ```
 mvn clean package -Dmaven.test.skip=true
 ```

-This will compile all versions of IoTDB and other database benchmark. if you want to compile a specific database, go to the package and run above command.
+This will compile all versions of IoTDB and other database benchmarks. if you want to compile a specific database, go to the package and run the above command.

 After, for example, you can go to `/iot-benchmark/iotdb-0.13/target/iot-benchmark-iotdb-0.13`, and run `./benchmark.sh` to start iot-benchmark.

-The default configuration file is stored under `iot-benchmark/iotdb-0.13/target/iot-benchmark-iotdb-0.13/conf`, you can edit `config.properties` to complete the configuration, please **note that you need Adjust the DB_SWITCH parameter in the configuration file to the database you need to be tested**.
+The default configuration file is stored under `iot-benchmark/iotdb-0.13/target/iot-benchmark-iotdb-0.13/conf`, you can edit `config.properties` to complete the configuration, please **note that you need to Adjust the DB_SWITCH parameter in the configuration file to the database you need to be tested**.
 The corresponding relationship and possible values are as follows:

 |       Database       | Version  | Corresponding Sub-project |                                                  DB_SWITCH                                                   |
 |:--------------------:|:--------:|:-------------------------:|:------------------------------------------------------------------------------------------------------------:|